- Contact information

 A fast growing tree that grows to be 50-70’ tall.
 The bark is gray-brown bark with furrows at maturity.
 Twigs and leaves are nearly hairless, with black hairs on the bud scales.

-This species is proposed as Restricted (Orange counties)
+This species is Restricted (Orange counties)

 - Common names: littleleaf elm, dwarf elm